 5 Course Format and Schedule

-Table 4 outlines the tentative schedule for the course.
-All lectures will be conducted in person except where indicated as "remote".
+Table 3 outlines the tentative schedule for the course.
+All lectures will be conducted in person.
 Topics are subject to change in the future.
+Table 4 outlines the schedule of labs and their respective due dates.